 New Jersey attic yields massive stash of signed, vintage baseball cards, may be worth millions

-After James Micioni passed away in March at the age of 97, a collection of rare and valuable sports memorabilia was discovered among his possessions in the attic, including a hand-signed baseball card from former New York Yankee great Babe Ruth.
+After James Micioni died in March at age 97, a collection of rare and valuable sports memorabilia was discovered among his possessions in the attic of his home, including a hand-signed baseball card of former New York Yankees great Babe Ruth.

-Micioni was from Boonton, N.J. and earned the nickname "Uncle Jimmy."
-He had a collection of more than 1,000 vintage baseball cards and collectible items, which is expected to go for several million dollars at auction, NJ.com reported.
+Micioni was from Boonton, N.J., and was known as "Uncle Jimmy."
+He had a collection of more than 1,000 vintage baseball cards and collectible items, which are expected to go for a total of several million dollars at auction, NJ.com reported.

-The signed Ruth card from 1933 is reportedly going to sell for more than $100,000 alone.
-Micioni had six of them -- each one hand-signed by the Sultan of Swat.
+The signed 1933 Ruth card alone is expected to sell for more than $100,000.
+Micioni had six of them -- each hand-signed by the celebrated Sultan of Swat.
 He also owned a signed Lou Gehrig card from the same year.

 ANDREW CUOMO SAYS REMOVING NYC'S CHRISTOPER COLUMBUS STATUE WOULD BE THE WRONG MOVE